tobiasschaber/elastic/README.md

 ## Other stuff ##

-### Elasticsearch snapshots ###
+### Kibana snapshots ###

-You can use the elasticsearch snapshot mechanism to store some ELK artifacts (like kibana dashboards etc) and load them on the next run without manually creating them.
+You can use the elasticsearch snapshot mechanism to store some ELK artifacts, for example dashboards and visualizations and load them on the next run without manually creating them.
 You have to perform the following steps to activate it: